 Jerry Jones hosts Super Bowl 45 at AT&T Stadium

 Since its completion in May 2009, AT&T Stadium has been one of the most widely used sports venues in the country.

-The Dallas Cowboys hold home to the grand stadium nicknamed “Jerry’s World” after team owner Jerry Jones.
+The Dallas Cowboys host home games at the grand stadium nicknamed “Jerry’s World” after team owner Jerry Jones.
 The arena annually holds major events outside of the NFL, such as the Big-12 Championship Game, prime-time boxing cards, WrestleMania 32, and the 2010 NBA All-Star Game.

-Shortly after opening, the Cowboys earned the honor of hosting Super Bowl 45.
-Although Dallas failed to reach the game, the organization took in stride the opportunity to showcase their venue.
+Shortly after it opened, the Cowboys earned the honor of hosting Super Bowl 45.
+Although Dallas failed to reach the game, the organization took in stride the opportunity to showcase its venue.

-The matchup featured the Pittsburgh Steelers facing the Green Bay Packers, who possess two of the most passionate fan bases.
-The game turned out to be one of the more entertaining Super Bowl matchups, with Aaron Rodgers guiding the Packers to their fourth championship.
+The matchup featured the Pittsburgh Steelers and the Green Bay Packers, who possess two of the most passionate fan bases.
+The game turned out to be one of the more entertaining Super Bowl matchups with Aaron Rodgers guiding the Packers to their fourth championship.

 The product on the field was top-notch, but problems arose for Jerry Jones with how things transpired in the stadium.

 Problems arise with seating at Super Bowl 45